koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 ```

 ## Representations and Responses
-So far we have been returning `200 Success` in our responses, but we can do better.
+So far we have been returning `200 OK` in our responses, but we can do better.
 Following is an example that returns a `201 Created`:

 ```java
 @Path("employee")